mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

 • Second: finding out the relation between the severity with number of involved vehicles in the accident and impact of the severities on the number of causalities.
 In the current project, all the analysis has been done by Pig tool and Python is just used for the visualization.

-Query and problem Statements
-1. Are the number of accidents, damaged vehicles, and casualties more in weekends than weekdays?
-2. In which days of the week, the number of non-serious accidents is less than serious accidents?
-3. What is the impact of light conditions on severity of accidents?
-Are there more accidents happening during nights than days?
-4. What is the impact of weather conditions on severity of accidents?
-5. Based on Figure 20 most of the accidents had happened Fine weather.
-Does it mean drivers in rainy or snowy conditions are more cautious?
-6. What is the impact of road surface conditions on severity of accidents?
-7. Does the wet road surface cause more accidents than dry surface?
-8. What is the relation between the road type and the severity of accidents?
-9. What is the relation between the severity and the number of cars involved in an accident?
-10. How different level of severity affect the number of injured people?

 ## Installation